cemenenkoff/qsnake/README.md

 <!-- TOC --><a name="2-setup"></a>
 # 2. Setup
-If you are fairly new to Python programming, I'd reccommend the following steps:
+If you are fairly new to Python programming, I'd recommend the following steps:

 1. Download and install [VS Code](https://code.visualstudio.com/download).